Cratecode/intro/sections/30_console_applications/40_file_io_read/README.md

 Once we've done that, we'll want to look at the `fs.readFileSync` method.
 There is a `readFile` method, but it's a little more complicated, so we'll stay away from it until later.

 `readFileSync` takes in two arguments: the path to the file, and an object with some options.
 We'll just be using the `encoding` option, which determines how the file should be read.
 We'll be setting it to `"utf8"` (a very common encoding scheme, and the one that your files are probably using).
+[Click here to view the official documentation](https://nodejs.org/api/fs.html#fsreadfilesyncpath-options).
 Here's an example of how it looks in code (after we've imported fs, of course):

 ```js
 const data = fs.readFileSync("./data.txt", { encoding: "utf8" });